Ashish-Chokhani/Deep_Learning_IIITH/README.md

     - Compute the Gradient Delta from loss at the weights updated by the previous gradient delta, then combine this Gradient Delta with the previous gradient delta
     - Somehow works better than just momentum

-## Vineeth Balasubramanian - Backprop and Gradient Descent (13:30 to 15:30)

-- There is an optimal learning rate with which one can reach the global minimum in one step.
-It is equal to the inverse of the double derivative at the point from which we start

 ### RMSprop

 ### AdaGrad